shelleyolivia/learn-tutorials/polygon/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 What are **Smart Contracts?**

 Smart Contracts are peer-to-peer digital user agreements on the blockchain.
-To write Smart contracts in Ethereum we use solidity programming language.
+To write Smart contracts in Ethereum we use Solidity as the programming language.

 What is [Web3.js](https://web3js.readthedocs.io/en/v3.0.0-rc.5/)?